 • A structured assessment timeline is in place to ensure we are gathering assessment data at appropriate intervals and regularity to inform learning programmes.
 We use consistent assessment methods and have made sound choices to use specific assessment tools school wide.
 This data is used well to make overall assessments of individual student achievement levels and plan for individual students 'next steps' in order to achieve National Curriculum levels.
 Students are involved in the assessment process, identifying where they are in line with the assessment criteria and what they need to be able to do in order to achieve the next step.
 The collected assessment data is consistently being analysed to gain detailed information about gaps for individual students.
-More focus needs to be put on how we can use this gap analysis across classes, teams and the wider school to meet the needs of our students rather than just in isolated classrooms.
+More focus needs to be put on how we can use this gap analysis across classes, teams, and the wider school to meet the needs of our students rather than just in isolated classrooms.
+Teachers will be involved in a Formative Assessment PLD for 2023 to look at ways to strengthen their assessment practice and to ensure that they have a better understanding of the analysis and aggregation of this data.

-Action s to achieve targets Led by Budget/FTTE Timeframe 1) Progress and data reviewed fortnightly at syndicate meetings to continually realign the programme to meet the changing needs of the hub students.
-Team Leaders Fortnightly Review Meetings 2) Use NZCER online marking service to assist in the collation of data.
-SLT Following Mid-Year PAT Assessment 3) As a whole school analyse STAR sub test data in detail to effectively develop a 'next steps' plan.
+Action s to achieve targets Led by Budget/FTTE Timeframe 1) Progress and data reviewed at POD meetings to continually realign the programme to meet the changing needs of students.
+Team Leaders Teachers Fortnightly Review Meetings 2) Use PAT Math's online marking service to assist in the collation and analysis of data.
+SLT Following Mid-Year PAT Assessment 3) As a whole school share and discuss data and develop a 'next steps' plan.
 Including identifying the gaps.
-Principal to lead Term 2 4) 5) Identify specific groups for whom data should be reviewed: e.g. Māori students, Students after 40 weeks at school, Males in Year 6 etc. Principal Ongoing throughout the year 6) Adapt the school assessment timeline and overview to include the analysis of specific cohorts of students throughout the assessment programme Principal Term 1 7) Staff Meeting focused on extracting cohort information from assessment tools eg: easTTle, STAR, PAT and our Student Management System (SMS) Principal Termly 8) Include the consistent analysis of class data in teaching staff performance agreements by: Year Level, Gender, Ethnicity Principal Ongoing throughout the year 9) Team Leaders to collate analysed data collected from their teams to identify trends across the school.
-Team Leaders Ongoing throughout the year 10) Analyse collated class data to target learning support programmes to the areas most at risk of not achieving National Curriculum expectations and target staff support and professional development on a needs basis.
-Principal Term 1 & 3 11) Verification & Appraisal process to link with target setting and implementation of teaching strategies that support the needs identified within the collected data.
-SMT Term 1 & ongoing
+SLT Term 2 4) 5) Identify specific groups for whom data should be reviewed: e.g. Māori students, Students after 40 weeks at school, Males in Year 6 etc. SLT Ongoing throughout the year 6) Adapt the school assessment timeline and overview to include the analysis of specific cohorts of students throughout the assessment programme SLT Term 1 7) Participate in the Formative Assessment PLD facilitated by Education Vision to look at data analysis, assessment tools etc SLT Teachers Ongoing throughout the year 8) Staff Meeting focused on extracting cohort information from assessment tools and our Student Management System (SMS) SLT Term 2 & 4 9) Include the consistent analysis of class data in teaching staff performance agreements by: Year Level, Gender, Ethnicity SLT Ongoing throughout the year 10) Team Leaders to collate analysed data collected from their teams to identify trends across the school.
+Team Leaders Ongoing throughout the year 11) Analyse collated class data to target learning support programmes to the areas most at risk of not achieving National Curriculum expectations and target staff support and professional development on a needs basis.
+SLT Term 2 & 4 12) Engage with whanau/families to talanoa/korero on issues around attendance and the impact this has on student learning.
+Principal & POD Leaders Ongoing